WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 You can change this behaviour if output `filename: '[name].js'` is set to `filename: 'someConstantName.js'`.
 But don't do that, let your entry point key name define the output name.
 Think of what would happen if you had multiple entry points (just like in a real world scenario).
 How would you manage filenames then if output file would not somehow depend on entry point, but would be always constant?
-And yeah, we will not discuss filename based versioning (cache busting) stuff in this tut.
+Also later on when we get to chunking up webpack one entry point will produce multiple outputs.

 ## Webpack environments (`NODE_ENV`)

 When running webpack we should specify what environment we are building it for.
 Let us assume simple 4-tier.
 We will do this by specifying environment via `NODE_ENV`.
-This assumes development on BSD/*nix, but if one has to switch back and forth between MSW  and POSIX, then use [cross-env](https://www.npmjs.com/package/cross-env) package!
+This assumes development on macOS, which is officially certified as compliant with the Unix 03 / POSIX standard, or other BSD/*nix.
+But if one has to switch back and forth between POSIX and MSW while working on project, then using [cross-env](https://www.npmjs.com/package/cross-env) is a must!

+Examples of passing NODE_ENV to webpack:

 ```sh
 NODE_ENV=development npx webpack --config=$(pwd)/webpack.front.config.js --progress